Aditya-Taragi/Audio-Modulation/README.md

-# Audio-Modulation
+# Audio Player Website

- This is a Flask web application that allows users to upload an audio file and modulate it by changing its speed or amplitude.
-The application uses the PyDub library to perform the audio processing, and the modulated audio file is returned to the user as a downloadable file.
+This is a website that allows you to play audio and control the amplitude and frequency using sliders.

+## Usage

+1. Clone the repository: `git clone https://github.com/your-username/website.git`
+2. Open `index.html` in your web browser.
+3. Use the sliders to control the amplitude and frequency of the audio.

+## Requirements

+- Web browser with HTML5 support.